mitmedialab/hangout-farmer/README.md

 A script using selenium to collect URLs to Google Hangouts.

+**WARNING:** URLs farmed using this strategy do not appear to be robust against Google Apps (organizational/business) accounts.
+If the first user to join one of these hangouts uses a google account associated with an organization, the hangout may be limited to participants who are also from that organization.

 **IMPORTANT:** Generated URLs must be manually inserted into the Unhangout database, and the Unhangout server restarted in order for the URLs to be available to the installation.

 ## Install